rakutenintelligence-api/rakutenintelligence-api.github.io/server-side-authorization.md

 Note that in this type of authorization, you are responsible for helping your users link their mailboxes to Rakuten Intelligence using the mailbox-management APIs.
 See also [Mailbox Management with Server-Side Authorization]({{ '/mailbox-management' }})

 # How to generate a public/private keypair?

+Note: if you're not able to run this, we can provide a standard Docker image and instructions to generate the keys.

 At a UNIX or Linux command-prompt, execute the following command to generate a private key:

     ssh-keygen -q -t dsa -b 1024 -f mykeypair